aromatt/xcopr/README.md

   while `xcopr` is designed for stream processing.
 * `expect` scripts manage control flow and simulate user input; `xcopr` focuses on piping data through coprocesses in a pipeline.
-* `expect` runs standalone scripts; `xcopr` is used inline as part of a shell pipeline.
+* `expect` runs standalone scripts; `xcopr` is meant to be used inline as part of a shell pipeline.
 </details>

 # Usage
 ## Filter Mode
-In filter mode, the user specifies a coprocess whose output will determine whether each stdin line passes through.
+In filter mode, the user specifies a coprocess whose output determines whether each stdin line passes through.

 <img src="./images/xcopr_filter.svg" width="75%">